ldtteam/MinecoloniesWiki/pages/src/source/workers/undertaker.md

 - the level of the Graveyard (+0.5% per Level)
 - the use of totems unlocked by research (Totem gets used up with a chance of 1%)

-By default, the chance of reviving is caped at 2.5%.
-This cap can be boosted with upgrading the [Mystical Site](../../source/buildings/mysticalsite) (0.5% per Level) and the use of totems (5% for 1 Totem, 7.5% for multiple totems).
+By default, the chance of reviving is capped at 2.5%.
+This cap can be boosted by upgrading the [Mystical Site](../../source/buildings/mysticalsite) (0.5% per Level) and the use of totems (5% for 1 Totem, 7.5% for multiple totems).
 In total, the maximum chance is 12.5%.

 If the citizen cannot be revived, the Undertaker will bury them in the Graveyard.
 Another grave will be placed with the citizen's name on it (this grave does not store items).